May 19, 2021

 Here are some specific practices we will be using at our indoor worship gatherings:

-Capacity is limited to no more than 45 people in order to safely maintain physical distancing.
+Capacity is limited to approximately 45 people in order to safely maintain physical distancing.
 Once we have reached capacity, we will not be able to allow any more people into the church.

 Please enter through the front doors of the church.
 The back door by the parking lot will remain locked.